 It was my second day in Myanmar so I wasn’t quite ready to risk a train lunch – you willing to give a shot?

-So there you have it – a cheap, easy way to get an authentic, local experience and see some of Yangon.
+So there you have it – a cheap, easy way to get an authentic, local experience and see a little bit of life from the Yangon Circle train.

 The train lasts 3 hours and you can get on and off, but do watch out for the latest train so you don’t miss it.